Wyatt Bury, LLC v. City of Kansas City

 The Board cannot refuse parents who want to opt their children out of instruction that violates their religious beliefs on sensitive matters.
 The Board is unlawfully coming between parents and their kids and targeting them because of their religious beliefs about gender and sexuality.
 That violates the Board’s own policies, Maryland law, and the U.S. Constitution.
 The Supreme Court has held that children are not wards of the state, and that parents have the right to make key decisions about the education of their children on such critical matters concerning family life and human sexuality.

 After filing the lawsuit on May 24, 2023, the district court ruled against the parents.
 They appealed the decision to the Fourth Circuit Court of Appeals, and on May 15, 2024, the appellate court ruled to keep the school board’s no-notice, no-opt-out policy.
 Becket appealed the ruling to the United States Supreme Court on September 12, 2024.
-On January 17, 2025, the Supreme Court agreed to hear the case, with arguments taking place on April 22, 2025.
+The Supreme Court agreed to hear the case, and oral argument was heard on April 22, 2025.

 Importance to Religious Liberty: